Azure-Samples/Azure-Stack-Hub-Foundation-Core/OperatorWorkshop/azure-stack-hub-lab-guide-operator.md

 - Test Azure Stack health

-While logged on to the ASDK Virtual Machine, open the Azure Stack User Portal icon.
-For the next steps, use the "aadUserName" and the "aadUserPassword" from the CRED.TXT file on the desktop.
+While logged on to the ASDK Virtual Machine, open the Azure Stack User Portal and use the "aadUserName" and the "aadUserPassword" to authenticate.

 1. Open Hyper-V Manager and click on the **AzS-ERCS01** VM